sourcejs/Source/docs/base/readme.md

 npm run build
 ```

-It will trigger `npm i` and `grunt default` commands for updating dependencies and building SourceJS assets.
-See the full list of [all Grunt tasks available](/docs/grunt).
+It will trigger `npm i` and default build task for updating dependencies and building SourceJS assets.
+See the full list of [all build tasks available](/docs/build-tasks).

 ### Update